When Yes Recruited the Buggles to Rebuild Their Lineup

 Though they'd both return to the fold at various points throughout the band's history, Anderson and Wakeman certainly didn't twiddle their thumbs during the Drama years: The former released his second solo LP, 1980's Song of Seven, before returning to the band for 90125, and the keyboard master crafted an ambitious concept album based around George Orwell's dystopian classic novel 1984.

 "It was decided that we'd all keep pretty quiet until everybody'd got themselves all sorted out, to put it crudely, so that nobody gained any advantage by having themselves ready before anybody else," Wakeman told Melody Maker of the Yes split in 1980.
 Meanwhile, White and Squire kept busy prior to Yes' bold 90125 reinvention.
-The bass-drums duo released a Christmas-themed single, "Run With the Fox," in 1981, and formed a short-lived rehearsal supergroup, XYZ, with Led Zeppelin guitarist Jimmy Page.
+The bass-drums duo released a Christmas-themed single, "Run With the Fox," in 1981, and formed a short-lived rehearsal supergroup called XYZ with Led Zeppelin guitarist Jimmy Page.

 The Yes roster chronology is a wild beast – full of confounding feuds and illogical reunions.
-Anderson stayed with the band from 1983 to 2008, when his respiratory problems prompted the other members to move forward with replacement singers.
-Downes re-joined for 2011's excellent Fly From Here and has remained in the fold since, also working on last year's Heaven & Earth.
+Anderson stayed with the band from 1983 to 2008, when respiratory problems prompted the other members to move forward with replacement singers.
+Downes re-joined for 2011's excellent Fly From Here and has remained in the fold since, also working on 2014's Heaven & Earth.

 Yes have outlasted almost every other classic prog band, mostly because they've rolled with the punches.
-Without the stopgap players and temporary leaders – Trevor Horn and Geoff Downes, Trevor Rabin and Tony Kaye, among others – it's impossible they'd still be kicking nearly five decades later.
+Without the stopgap players and temporary leaders – Trevor Horn and Geoff Downes, Trevor Rabin and Tony Kaye, among others – it's impossible that they'd last as long.
 But for most fans, it's difficult not to pine for a full-scale reunion of the definitive Anderson-Wakeman lineup.